-It may not surprise you to know that for some of those 3,000 miles (about 2,999-miles), fantasies of an upright scrambler bike or adventure motorcycle with wide handlebars and (definitely) more wind protection abounded.
+For some of the 3,000 miles (about 2,999 miles), fantasies of an upright scrambler bike or an adventure motorcycle with wide handlebars abounded.
+(And definitely one with more wind protection than the Triumph Thruxton R.)

-Clearly, within the modern adventure motorcycling segment, one finds better-suited touring motorcycles which have all of those things in abundance.
+Clearly, within the modern adventure motorcycling segment, one finds more suitable touring motorcycles which have all of those things in abundance.

-However, there’s just one problem, modern adventure bikes have a distinctly utilitarian aesthetic, which is unlikely to meet the needs of classic or retro riders.
+However, there’s just one problem — modern adventure bikes have a distinctly utilitarian aesthetic.
+This means they’re unlikely to meet the aesthetic needs of classic and retro riders.

-Let’s begin with the thoroughbred retro adventure motorbikes or more aptly Scramblers.
-These bikes pay close adherence to classic motorcycle styling, yet come replete with equipment and components found on modern motorcycles.
+Let’s begin with the thoroughbred retro adventure motorbikes or more aptly scramblers.
+These bikes pay close adherence to classic motorcycle styling.
+Yet, they come replete with equipment and components found on modern motorcycles.

 With a distinctive tear-drop tank, high-sided 2-into-2 exhaust and brushed aluminium components, the Scrambler 1200 radiates retro style.
-In fact, it’s probably the bike that immediately springs to mind if scrambler or retro enduro/adventure motorcycle is mentioned in conversation.
-The emphasis on retro.
+In fact, it’s probably the bike that immediately springs to mind if the term scrambler or retro enduro/adventure motorcycle happens to be mentioned in conversation.
+The emphasis is on retro.

 Triumph’s Scrambler 1200 channels McQueen cool.
 Specifically, the cool of the ‘Great Escape’ film.
 And that’s no accident.
 The marque’s marketing has successfully invoked heritage as its sales hook.
-Firmly, tethering the bike to the Triumph TR6.
-The same model of Triumph that was used for the Bud Ekins jump in the film.
+In turn, to firmly tether the bike to the Triumph TR6.
+That same model was used for the Bud Ekins jump in the film.

-Just to ramp-up the marketing to 6th gear, road-racer and now broadcaster Guy Martin (with Triumph’s assistance), recently used a modified Scrambler 1200 to re-create that most famous of movie stunts.
+To ramp up marketing to 6th gear, the road racer and now broadcaster Guy Martin (with Triumph’s assistance) recently used a modified Scrambler 1200 to re-create that most famous movie stunt.